square/wire/README.md

 Compiling .proto files
 ----------------------

-The 'wire-compiler' package contains the `WireCompiler` class, which compiles standard .proto files into Java.
+The `wire-compiler` package contains the `WireCompiler` class, which compiles standard `.proto` files into Java source code.

-For example, to compile the file `protos-repo/google/protobuf/descriptor.proto`, which may (recursively) import other .proto files within the `protos-repo/` directory:
+For example, to compile the file `protos-repo/google/protobuf/descriptor.proto`, which may (recursively) import other `.proto` files within the `protos-repo/` directory:

     % mvn clean package